 Rapid or irregular pulse

 Although chest pain is the key warning sign of a heart attack, it may be confused with indigestion, lung conditions, or other disorders.
 It is important to note that not all of these symptoms are present in every heart attack.
+It is also important to note that women can experience uncommon symptoms when they experience a heart attack.
+It is also possible to experience very few or no symptoms during a heart attack ("silent heart attack").

 If you or someone you know has any of the above warning signs, act immediately.
 Call 911, or your local emergency number.
 If needed, give CPR if you are trained, or ask someone who is.
 CPR certification means you have had the necessary training and practice and can comfortably do this lifesaving technique.

 Both the American Red Cross and the American Heart Association give excellent training programs in CPR, which helps to save thousands of lives each year.
-Ask your doctor or healthcare provider for more information on becoming trained in CPR.
+Ask your healthcare provider for more information on becoming trained in CPR.

 When a person collapses suddenly and isn't breathing or has no pulse, bystanders are often reluctant to assist with CPR for fear of doing it wrong or making the situation worse.
 Because less than one-third of sudden cardiac arrest victims receive CPR before they get to the hospital, the American Heart Association is promoting hands-only CPR.
 The technique consists of 2 steps: call 911, then push hard and fast in the center of the victim's chest.
-Hands-only CPR can help a heart attack victim survive 3 to 5 minutes long--possibly enough time until emergency medical services arrive.
+Hands-only CPR can help a heart attack victim survive 3 to 5 minutes—possibly enough time until emergency medical services arrive.

 The University of Chicago Medicine